 - Failing to obey police or remaining at an accident

 It’s important to note that tickets often come with demerit points.
-The number of demerit points you gain, the worse driving life you’re going to have.
-In Ontario, your license might be suspended if you get 9-14 demerit points.
-If you get more than that, you can lose your license for a month, or longer.
-That said, demerit points DO NOT impact your insurance rate unless you have enough that you’ve had your license suspended.
-Also, it should be noted that parking tickets have no impact on your insurance rate.
+The number of demerit points you gain, the worse your driving record will be.
+In Ontario, your license might be suspended if you get between nine and 14 demerit points.
+If you get more than that, you can lose your license for a month or longer.
+That being said, demerit points DO NOT impact your insurance rates unless you have enough that would merit a license suspension.